Sukanto01899/stacks-boost-app/stacks-boost-frontend/README.md

 ## Troubleshooting

 - If a transaction fails with `(err u103)`, you already have a deposit.
-- If the balance is empty, confirm the wallet address prefix matches the network:
+- If the balance is empty, confirm the wallet is on mainnet (`SP` prefix).
-  - `ST` = testnet
-  - `SP` = mainnet
 - If tx status shows failed, open the explorer link for the full error code.
 - If Chainhooks do not deliver events, confirm your public callback URL and API key.